 Consultation

-Working with your academic advisor and the Political Science Internship Coordinator is essential.
+Working with your academic advisor and the Politics Internship Coordinator is essential.
 You must discuss how an internship will affect your academic program and determine whether the internship will be taken for departmental credit (POL) or General Studies (GST) credit.

 Application process

-Prior to starting their internship, you must complete two application forms: one for the Center for Experiential Learning (CEL) and one for the specific program to which you're applying.
-Applications can be obtained from the CEL Office, in 145 Marano Center, or from Dr. Eric Blanchard, Political Science Internship Coordinator, in 435C Mahar Hall.
+Prior to starting their internship, you must complete two application forms: one for the Office of Experiential Learning and one for the specific program to which you're applying.
+Applications can be obtained directly from the Office of Experiential Learning, in 145 Marano Campus Center, or from Dr. Lisa Glidden, Politics Internship Coordinator, in 222C Marano Campus Center.

 Placement and credit